maziac/DeZog/README.md

 - memory viewer / editor
 - automatic display of memory that is pointed to by HL, DE, etc.
 - change of program counter through menu
+- execution if assembler unit tests
+- display of code coverage

 ## Constraints

 - supports only ZEsarUX emulator
 - build output must
-	- create a .list file (format as of Savannah's Z80 Assembler: http://savannah.nongnu.org/projects/z80asm/)
+	- create a .list file (support for sjasmplus, Savannah's z80asm, z88dk).
-	- _alternatively you can use other list files (like z88dk) with limited functionality, please consult the documentation.
+	- _alternatively you can use other list files with limited functionality, please consult the documentation.
 You can also simply fetch a disassembly of your code from ZEsarUX.
 Please see the "List file" section in the documentation._
 	- create a .sna file containing the binary